sbt/sbt-bintray/README.md

 This version is in release canidate phase so you will need to add the following to your `project/build.properties` file

     sbt.version=0.13.0-RC2

+And be sure to use the [latest launcher](http://www.scala-sbt.org/0.13.0/docs/Getting-Started/Setup.html#installing-sbt).

 ## usage